tylercooksrice/cse15l-lab-reports/lab-report-1.md

 - The working directory was /home when "ls" was ran.
 - Using a file as an argument for the "ls" command in the terminal, the terminal outputted the entire path leading to the file.
-The argument typed was /home/lecture1/messages/zh-cn.txt and the output given was /home/lecture1/messages/zh-cn.txt because ls displays the files and folders based on the given argument, since the given argument was a file, the file was the very end of a given path directory, therefore, the entire path leading to the file was given instead, showing there was no other files.
+The argument typed was /home/lecture1/messages/zh-cn.txt and the output given was /home/lecture1/messages/zh-cn.txt because "ls" displays the files and folders based on the given argument.
+Since the given argument was a file, the file was the very end of a given path directory, therefore, the entire path leading to the file was given instead, showing there was no other files.
 - No output error occured.